What would you get from a robot vacuum below $300? Most likely, a product that would only pinball around.

 Will the E4 scuff furniture?

 One issue with random navigating robots like the Roomba 690 is its tendency to scuff furniture.
-These machines won’t slow down, so it’ll bump into objects hard.
+These machines won’t slow down, so they’ll bump into objects hard.

 The Roborock E4 will not entirely avoid furniture, but it slows down just enough so it doesn’t smash into it.